 7. Palm city

-The Strand ain’t the only palm-studded star in Townsville – say hello to the Palmetum Park, a whole 17-hectare botanic garden dedicated to one plant and one plant only… palm trees!
+The Strand ain’t the only palm-studded star near the city and isn’t the only thing to do in Townsville – say hello to the Palmetum Park, a whole 17-hectare botanic garden dedicated to one plant and one plant only… palm trees!

 This tropical haven was designed to suit a variety of different palms originating from the dry tropics through to the wet tropical lowlands; it’s kind of like a recreated rainforest in the middle of the ‘burbs.

-Start by doing the loop around the Savannah Zone and lagoon – stopping in to check out the cacti and succulent garden in the Xerophytic Zone – before exploring the rainforest section (here’s a map to help you identify the different palms you’ll see along the way).
+Start by doing the loop around the Savannah Zone and lagoon – stopping in to check out the cacti and succulent garden in the Xerophytic Zone – before exploring the rainforest section.

 Don’t forget to bring insect repellent – this is the tropics after all!

-COST: Free entry means you can save your pennies for a cuppa and some home-made cake at the Tumbetin Tea Rooms at the park lodge.
+COST: Free entry means you can save your pennies for a cuppa and some home-made cake at the Tumbetin Tea Rooms.